ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 ![Online editor menu](img/online_editor_menu.png "Online editor menu")

-You can chooose from available options to edit and customize Rich Text field, for example, move up or down its elements, select heading style, add text elements, like superscript, block quote, or anchor.
+You can choose from available options to edit and customize Rich Text field, for example, move up or down its elements, select heading style, add text elements, like superscript, block quote, or anchor.

 You can also add new elements to the field.
 To do it, choose one of the available elements: